PoseLib/PoseLib/README.md

 Please cite also the original publications of the different methods (see table above).

 ## Changelog

+2.0.3 - Jul.
+2024
+* Added decomposition methods for estimation of focal lengths from fundamental matrices

 2.0.2 - Apr.
 2024
 * Added solver and robust estimator for 6p relative pose with unknown shared focal length